phoenixlai833/Joey-Phoenix/docs/configuration.md

 ---
 # Installing Express.js
 ### Overview
-(intro here)
+This first task of our user guide will walk you through the process of starting a new Workspace on VSCode and installing the Express.js library for your project.

-This step will walk you through the process of starting a new Workspace and installing the Express.js library for your project.
+💭 NOTE: If you already have a designated folder for this project set up on VSCode, you may skip to step 4.

 ---